ewhitmo/SE-2300-Project/README.md

 Enter the number 5 if you wish to list all existing tasks that are currently in the list (including tasks marked as complete).
 Enter the number 6 to exit the program.

 Exiting the program will prompt the application to save all task information into the tasks.txt text file for it to be loaded again upon re-running the program.
+This ensures that tasks are saved between sessions.